Full name Lendl Mark Platter Simmons

 Born January 25, 1985, Port of Spain, Trinidad

-Major teams West Indies, Brisbane Heat, Guyana Amazon Warriors, Karachi Kings, Mumbai Indians, Mumbai T20, Trinidad & Tobago, West Indies A
+Major teams West Indies, Brisbane Heat, Guyana Amazon Warriors, Karachi Kings, Mumbai Indians, Mumbai T20, St Kitts and Nevis Patriots, Trinidad & Tobago, West Indies A

 Playing role Top-order batsman